 Looking for the best non toxic play mats can be quite overwhelming.

-I should know because I just spent so much time, trying to figure out if the bestselling non-toxic playmats really have safe materials.
+I should know because I just spent so much time doing it!
+And trying to figure out if the bestselling non-toxic playmats really have safe materials is quite overwhelming.

 There’s a lot of contradicting information online about materials that are considered to be safe for babies but still emit some harmful toxins.

 So when researching for this article, to make things simpler, I just looked at organic play mats.

 Those that are usually made of organic cotton or use alternative organic materials that are 100% certified safe for babies.
 They seemed to be the best bet when it comes to having a safe and non-toxic play mat.

 I’ve looked into different sites, forums, and parenting groups online, to get some advice and recommendations from parents themselves.

 So if you’re looking for organic, certified 100% non-toxic play mats, then this article is for you.
 Check out below the most popular, best non toxic play mats that are highly recommended by parents online!

 I hope you’ll love the products we recommend!
 Just a quick note: if you click on a product link below and decide to buy it, we may earn a small commission.

 In a hurry?
 We recommend…